rogercampos/saviour/notes.md

 - `delete`: remove a file from the storage given its path

 ----

 PENDING:

-- include processings on the file to extract information and use this as validation on the current save (ex: validate that the attached file size is under 5 Mb).

 - how processors work and how do we call them.
 Based on content + filename ?
 What about a fd?
 Performance?
 - What is a file?
 Just contents + filename, or shall we extract it to add permissions for example?